 This can be difficult because it takes a lot of time and effort.
 As well as causing a fortune.
 It can be very tough to return to school when you have your life at an established point.
 As you have to find the dedication to sit down and study each day, usually on top of working and taking care of your relationship and family as well.

 Lesser Known – How to Land a Job in Your New Career

 Another lesser known issue you can experience when you go through a career change is how to actually find a job, in your new field.
 It all very well knowing what you want to do but you also need to be able to know how to land yourself a job in the areas that you’re changing to.

-To help remember that some careers such as accounting, law, and teaching all have specialized agencies like Simply Education that deal with valence and placements in that area.
+To help remember that some careers such as accounting, law, and teaching all have specialized agencies that deal with valence and placements in that area.
 This can help you to find a position much more easily than if you have to do the leg work yourself because they already have a preexisting connection with those hiring in the field.

 Known – Pay Cut

 One thing that is fairly well known when you change your career is that you will probably have to take a pay cut.
 This Is because you are going from being in an established role to starting again at the bottom.

 Obviously, this isn’t always the case as some role like teaching and medicine pay quite well from the start, but you do have to get the qualification needed for these before you can work in the field, so that means you are likely to go through some hardship before you start earning again.

 Lastly, something that you may be unaware of is that you may experience a decline in social status when you change careers.
 This is because some jobs and pay grades afford a certain attitude from the general public, as well as friends and family.